ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 - Specify client name in down-party name.
 - Select allowed up parties.
-- Specify redirect uris including both login and logout.
+- Specify redirect URIs including both login and logout.
 - Select `token id_token` as response type or possible only `token`.
 - Disable PKCE.
 - Do not specify a secret.